 - Thaw a 10 ounce box of frozen spinach.

 - Drain most of the water off the spinach, but don’t completely wring it out.

 - In the recipe below, skip step 1 and start with step 2.

 Can You Freeze Palak Paneer?

 Yes, this dish freezes very well.
 To freeze Palak Paneer:

 - Put it into a freezer safe container.

-- To reheat, thaw it to room temperature and then pour it into a saucepan.
-Reheat over medium-low heat until warm, stirring frequently, or in a microwave at 70% power, stirring every 45 seconds to 1 minute.
+- Pour it into a saucepan and heat over medium-low heat until warm, stirring frequently, or in a microwave at 70% power, stirring every 45 seconds to 1 minute.

 Pro Tip: Freeze this Indian Spinach Curry with Paneer Cheese in 1 cup capacity glass containers, thaw it overnight, and then reheat in the microwave for a hot homemade lunch at work!

 The Keto Queens Keto Bread Cookbook Published by Adams Media